fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 Now that we’ve seen the representational power of vector embeddings, let’s take a bit of time to briefly discuss indexing the vectors.
 Like relational databases, vector databases need to be searchable in order to be truly useful — just storing the vector and its associated metadata is not enough.
 This is called nearest neighbor search, or NN search for short, and alone can be considered a subfield of machine learning and pattern recognition due to the sheer number of solutions proposed.

-Vector search is generally split into two components — the similarity metric and the index.
+Vector search is generally split into two components - the similarity metric and the index.
 The similarity metric defines how the distance between two vectors is evaluated, while the index is a data structure that facilitates the search process.
-Similarity metrics are fairly straightforward — the most common similarity metric is the inverse of the L2 norm (also known as Euclidean distance).
+Similarity metrics are fairly straightforward; the most common similarity metric is the inverse of the L2 norm (also known as Euclidean distance).
 On the other hand, a diverse set of indices exist, each of which has its own set of advantages and disadvantages.
 We won’t go into the details of vector indices here (that’s a topic for another article), just know that, without them, a single query vector would need to be compared with all other vectors in the database, making the query process excruciatingly long.

 #### Putting It All Together